 As the only national non-profit organization that specifically focuses on addressing economic abuse, CCFWE aims to end coerced debt through efforts made in system change, economic empowerment, research, advocacy, and policy reform.
 To do so, we influence policy-makers, governments, organizations, and community leaders to eliminate systemic financial barriers that impact the economic empowerment of survivors.

-Passing Bill 41 boasts enormous potential in addressing universal issues such as economic exploitation and control, human trafficking, systemic financial barriers, and repeat victimization for survivors of human trafficking.
-By eliminating the burden of having to pay off debt of their perpetrators, it gives them the support necessary in regaining potential and agency over their lives and recovery.
-Although we are delighted to see the efforts made toward Bill 41, CCFWE also views this as a critical step towards addressing coerced debt in other contexts we focus on, such as domestic and intimate partner violence.
+The passing of Bill 41 recognizes the intersections between economic abuse, human trafficking, and systemic financial barriers.
+By eliminating the burden of having to pay off the debt of their perpetrators, survivors of human trafficking have access to the necessary support in regaining potential and agency over their lives and recovery.
+Bill 41 also highlights the need to develop similar supports addressing coerced debt in other contexts, specifically domestic and intimate partner violence.

 CCFWE looks forward to tackling coerced debt in similar economic abuse contexts with the government in the future.
 As well, we urge for a similar Act and effort to be extended at a national level, rather than just provincial.